lilybhattacharjee5/polisci-vis/README.md

 	- sequential color scales are recommended for the most meaningful visual results
 	- defaults to 'schemeBlues'
 - **enabledModes**: list of strings; the modes of the visualization that the user can toggle between
-	- defaults to ['geomap', 'force']
+	- defaults to ['worldMap', 'force']
-	- only supports combinations of 'geomap', 'force' (the 2 currently supported modes)
+	- only supports combinations of 'worldMap', 'force' (the 2 currently supported modes)
 - **tableProperties**: list of strings; the input data country-pair-specific properties that will be visible in the similarity table
 	- defaults to []
 	- if `tableProperties` = [], the similarity table will not appear
+- **tableColumnNames**: list of strings; the corresponding column labels that will be visible in the similarity table, and radio button labels for displaying layered data
+	- defaults to []
+	- if `tableColumnNames` = [], the similarity table will not appear
 - **showTable**: boolean; determines whether or not the similarity table is visible
-- **geomapProperties**: geomap-specific properties
+- **worldMapProperties**: worldMap-specific properties
+	- *visibleProperty*: the country-pair property that will be visible by default in the current mode
+		- should be specified even if there is only one unique pair property in the dataset
+		- defaults to 'similarity'
-	- *visHeight*: string; height in pixels of the visualization's geomap mode e.g. '750px'
+	- *visHeight*: string; height in pixels of the visualization's worldMap mode e.g. '750px'
 		- defaults to '750px'
 	- *defaultFill*: string (hex or color name); color of countries on map for which no data is available
 		- defaults to '#d3d3d3'